Vision

 Focus: Pre-Colonial Philippine History

-Course Description: In the waters of Longfellow Bay, we will collectively embark on our year-long adventure on our balangay (boat) and work together as a barangay (community) in order to learn about our stories, which include our own, each other’s, our communities, and that of pre-colonial Philippines.
-Alongside our learning, growth, and contribution to the fight for liberation, we will learn about and incorporate wellness practices.
-This will show how building connections to our past, in order to understand our present, will help us build a better future and preserve our wellbeing.
-In order to sail together and navigate how all of our stories are interconnected to better understand our past and present and create a better future.
-Fall 2022 Learning Goals: At the end of the semester students will be able to:
+Course Description: “Know history, know self.
+No history, no self.”⎯ Jose Rizal Join us in navigating the waters of Longfellow, and beyond!
+We will embark on our year-long journey on our balangay (boat) and work together as a barangay (community) in order to learn about our stories, histories and communities.
+Our stories & histories will include that of our own, each other’s, families, our communities and that of pre-colonial Philippines.
+While on this journey together we will also focus on what healing looks like to us and how we can support each other.
+We will sail together as a barangay and navigate how all of our stories are interconnected to better understand our past, present and create a better future.
+Fall 2024 Learning Goals: At the end of the semester, students will be able to:

 |